ocean/nfwws/README.md

-# Node.js FuelWatch API thingo
+# Node.js FuelWatch API search thingo

+**NOT READY FOR PUBLIC CONSUMPTION**

 This is a simple API server which acts as a proxy for the FuelWatch XML feed "API".

 This server enables simple URL-based search queries.
+Search results are (will be) delivered in JSON, with the option of JSONP if a `?callback=` query string is appended.

 Valid URL arguments are, in order: